A reader sent me an email one day day asking for some saving tips for world travel.

 Not only did we get extra cash coming in to our savings account, but we had lots of fun times together.

 Who can you bring in as a boarder?
-Or can you move out and rent your place out?
+Or can you move somewhere cheaper and rent your place out?
 Maybe you might have to move back in with your parents for awhile.
-OMG.

 Do what you have to do.